 The robust licensing and operational standards for all gaming companies are essential to the casino gaming industry’s success.
 These standards promote confidence among consumers, ensuring that when they visit our properties they will be treated fairly.
 Unfortunately, unregulated and illegal gaming machines continue to proliferate across the country and threaten the economic benefits and consumer protections provided by the regulated industry.
 These illegal machines do not undergo any meaningful testing, the companies that create and operate them are not subject to licensing or other regulatory standards, and they do not provide states with essential tax revenue.
 These machines also fail to ensure that game integrity and responsible gaming are upheld, putting consumers at risk.
 Further, these machines are often tied to criminal activity, including money laundering, drug trafficking, violent crime, and more.

-A new AGA report provides an overview of the regulatory environment for the casino gaming industry, specifically gaming machines found on the casino floor, and analyzes how those standards ensure consumer safety while generating significant tax revenue for states.
+AGA's report provides an overview of the regulatory environment for the casino gaming industry, specifically gaming machines found on the casino floor, and analyzes how those standards ensure consumer safety while generating significant tax revenue for states.
 Specifically, AGA recommends:

 - Law enforcement and policymakers must prioritize robust enforcement of laws to root out illegal and unregulated gaming machines.
 This includes enforcing laws already in force but also clarifying the law to make the illegality of these machines clear where any ambiguity exists.